AcademySoftwareFoundation/EncodingGuidelines/README.md

 Separately, if you are converting from exr's in other colorspaces, please use [OCIO](https://opencolorio.org/) to do the color space conversions. [oiiotool](https://openimageio.readthedocs.io/en/latest/oiiotool.html) is an excellent open-source tool for this.

+## Encoding Overview

+Creating movies for review, should be a simple process where the movie file accurately represents the source media content, so that you can feel confident that issues with the content are not as a result of creating the movie.
+Sadly, this is not the case, there are many steps that can create an incorrect result, either through a color shift, or encoding artifacts.
+This frequently means there isnt a single right answer for all cases, so we will attempt to document the different senarios where you could get tripped up.

+We will mostly be focusing on encoding with ffmpeg, however there will be some cases where we will recommend other tools.
+Splitting the process into two steps:
+   1 Convert the source media to the target color space.
+   2 Encode the target intermediate frames into the resulting movie.

+## Acknoledgements

+This document is a result of feedback from many people, in particular I would like to thank Kevin Wheatley, Gates Roberg Clark, Rick Sayre, Wendy Heffner and J Schulte for their time and patence.

+### Color space conversion.

+The color space conversion we are assuming is being done using tools such as [Nuke][https://www.foundry.com/products/nuke-family/nuke] or [oiiotool](https://openimageio.readthedocs.io/en/latest/oiiotool.html) using [OCIO](https://opencolorio.org/).
+We strongly recommend using the ACES configuration whever possible, since it provides a good baseline for colorspace conversion.
+Note, we may mention the use of Nuke a number of times, there are now a large number of 3rd party tools that will also do great at this color space conversion.

+Typically, we would assume that an intermediate file would get written out, such as PNG, TIF or DPX for processing in ffmpeg.
+NOTE, by default the nuke PNG writer will have the slow compression enabled, this does add a little time that is un-necessary for the sort of intermediate file we are using.
+In the nuke SDK they do provide the source for the PNG writer, so it is possible to get this disabled.
+However, you may find that switching to Tif will have the same result.

 Links:
    * [NCLC Testing Overview](https://richardssam.github.io/ffmpeg-tests/compare.html) This is an overview of the NCLC Tag tests for web review.
    * [Comparing approaches to do the YUV conversion correctly](https://richardssam.github.io/ffmpeg-tests/tests/chip-chart-yuvconvert/compare.html) this shows the right way to do the yuv conversion, comparing the three different ways you can do it in ffmpeg.